 The Academic Regulations Committee (ARC) petition and Graduate Studies process occurs at the College level.
 Undergraduate or Graduate students using this process should submit the relevant documentation to the ARC representative's or Graduate Studies office as listed on the form.
 It is the student's responsibility to obtain, complete and submit all documentation required by this process.
 Incomplete petitions will not be considered.

 Repeat Course Surcharge Waiver

-If you are attempted to remove a Repeat Course Surcharge (RCS), you must complete the following form and indicate what happened the prior two or more attempts.
-Be sure to you are completing this form within six (6) months of the end of the semester.
+If you are attempting to remove a Repeat Course Surcharge (RCS), you must complete the following form and indicate what happened the prior two or more attempts.
+Be sure you are completing this form within six (6) months of the end of the semester.
 These must go through a committee and can take up to 30 days to review and process and are not guaranteed to be approved.
 For more information, please contact the Registrar's Office.

 Information & Vital Statistic Update Forms